30 Questions to ask estate agents when selling your home

-HINT: Social media advertising is a fantastic way to target buyers in your local area, particularly first time buyers.
-Stage your house so it’s instagrammable, take some professional photos and it could go viral and be show to millions of people!
+HINT: Social media advertising is a fantastic way to target buyers in your local area, particularly first-time buyers.
+Stage your house so it’s Instagrammable, take some professional photos and it could go viral and be shown to millions of people!

 And the great thing, an agent’s approach to marketing tells you so much about them.
 Traditional agents will be ignorant to the techniques above.
 They’re that agent who quickly runs out of ideas.
 If your house sells fast or you’re a new vendor they’ll be your best friend, but when things turn sour and interest is low, they’ll push you to the back of the pile.